QickTM/CS50-CS-Introductory/Problem Set 2/caesar/READ.md

 Unencrypted text is generally called plaintext.
 Encrypted text is generally called ciphertext.
 And the secret used is called a key.

-To be clear, then, here’s how encrypting "HELLO" with a key of "1" yields IFMMP:
+To be clear, then, here’s how encrypting "HELLO" with a key of "1" yields IFMMP: <br>
 ![image](https://github.com/QickTM/CS50-Intro-To-Comp-Sci/assets/77444347/38c13098-a037-4005-89aa-6077ada71a20)